wely/DevCamp/HOL/node/04-devops-ci/README.md

     ![image](./media/image-008.png)

-1. Execute `git add *` to track the files, then a `git commit -m "initial upload` to commit the files to the repository.
+1. Execute `git add *` to track the files, then a `git commit -m "initial upload"` to commit the files to the repository.
 Finally, execute `git push origin master` to push the files up to VSTS.

     ![image](./media/image-009.png)